 Use Tenhou as a means of output and gauging, not as your only means of studying.
 Studying comes from books, game reviews, and discussion with stronger players.

-If you have no stronger players in your circle, ask a professional mahjong player to review your games.
+If you have no stronger players in your circle, join us on Discord, or ask a professional mahjong player to review your games one-on-one.

-However, most professional games are found in Japan and many do not offer this service.
-That is why I became a professional player, so I can help you by reviewing your games for you when you pledge to my Patreon page.
+Most professional players are found in Japan and do not offer this service directly, especially to foreigners.
+But if you wish, I can do it for you when you pledge to my Patreon.
 (That Patreon page is where I post the actually juicy content as well!
-All you need to do is pledge as little as 1 dollar a month to access tons of game reviews, translations, and mahjong content)
+All you need to do is pledge as little as 1 dollar a month to access tons of game reviews, translations, and mahjong content -- and you support my efforts for the Mahjong world!)

 Do you play Tenhou, and why?
+What do you usually do to get better?
 What is the best rank you've achieved?
-Let me know in the comments below!
+Let me know!